ultradns/terraform-provider-ultradns/docs/index.md

 * `hosturl` - This is the url for ultradns rest api.
 It must be provided, but it can also be sourced from the `ULTRADNS_HOST_URL` environment variables.

-* `useragent` - This is the user agent for ultradns rest api.
-It is an optional and can be provided static or can also be sourced from the `ULTRADNS_USER_AGENT` environment variables.